-When candidates are searching for your organization, they’ll likely encounter local listings like Google My Business, Yelp, and CitySearch.
+When candidates are searching for your organization, they’ll likely encounter local listings like your Google Business Profile, Yelp, and CitySearch.
 While business listings are typically geared toward consumers, prospective employees may use this information to get in contact with you, visit your website, or even get directions to your location.

 It’s important to make sure your business is listed accurately so candidates are seeing the right information when it comes time to contact you.
+This is an often-overlooked recruitment marketing strategy, but it’s extremely important.
 You don’t want your favorite candidate to get lost on the way to their interview because Google Maps took them to your old office across town.

 Check out a full list of the top local listings sites your business should be on.

-To summarize, here are our recruitment marketing tips:
+To summarize, here are our recruitment marketing ideas: